gepheum/skir-python-gen/README.md

     config: {}
 ```

-The `npm run skirc` command will now generate .py files within the `skirout` directory.
+The `npm run skir` command will now generate .py files within the `skirout` directory.

 For more information, see this Python project [example](https://github.com/gepheum/skir-python-example).